byui-cse/cse450-course/source/course/overview.md

 *Day 1* - We'll introduce the module's topic, and discuss a case study related to it.

-*Day 2* - Students will complete the `Prepare` reading before class.
+*Day 2* - Students will complete the `Prepare` reading before coming to class.
 In class, they will complete an individual assessment quiz, and a team assessment quiz.

-We'll then discuss a new case study related to the topic.
+After the quizzes, the instructor will introduce a new case study related to the topic.
 Teams will be asked to evaluate the case study, make decisions, and be prepared to defend those decisions to the rest of the class.

 *Day 3* - We'll survey each team to hear the decisions they reached and the reasons behind them.
 We'll then discuss questions about those decisions as a class.

 *Day 4 & 5* - We'll discuss a new case study related to the topic.
 Each team will spend class time on days 4 and 5 analyzing the related dataset using a specified machine learning algorithm.

-Teams may elect to continue the analysis outside of class if they wish.
+Teams may elect to continue the analysis outside of class if they wish, but they must also meet during class time.

 Each team will use an Executive Summary template to write up a formal summary of their analysis, including the rationale for the choices made, as well as visualizations that highlight key points.